mmusthafapt/oi-task-1/solution.md

 ### Solution to Automate Infrastructure Deployment: Terraform
 Reason for choice:
-Terraform allows defining the complete infrastructure in code provides reusable version controlled deployments
+    - allows defining the complete infrastructure in code
+    - provides reusable version controlled deployments

 ## Orchestration technology and components
 **Kubernetes** is the preferred solution for handling container orchestration due to its scalability, HA & fault tolerance, extensive ecosystem and community support, service discovery, load balancing, security, etc.

-In our case we can go with EKS (for cloud environment) or RKE2 (for on-premises).
+In our case we can go with **EKS** (for cloud environment) or **RKE2** (for on-premises).

-EKS is a Managed distribution of Kubernetes from AWS.
+*EKS* is a Managed distribution of Kubernetes from AWS.
 AWS handles the control plane management and help us avoid the control plane components heavy lifting.
 We would be able to concentrate more on the application deployment part.

 Terraform provides modules for deploying EKS and other pre-requisite components on the AWS.
 These modules ease the deployment of variuos components on AWS instead of identifiying and deploying each minute components.
+An example usage shows [here](aws-vpc.tf)

 On the other hand, for on premises I prefer Rancher Kubernetes Engine 2 as it is one of the lightest, opensource, secure, simple yet flexible kubernetes engine that is ideal for enterprise production workloads.

 Ansible can be used for automating the RKE2 installation on the VMs or BMs.
+Refer [rke2-doc](https://docs.rke2.io/install/quickstart) for installation.
+Once verified the pre-reuisites an ansible playbook similar to [rke2-install.yml](./rke2-install.yaml) can be used to automate rke2 installation on nodes.

 We can utilize the below components in the Kubernetes for our requirement:
 - Pods